Protagonist: Etymology

-Ancient Greece
+Ancient World

-The earliest known examples of a protagonist are found in Ancient Greece.
-At first, dramatic performances involved merely dancing and recitation by the chorus.
-Then in Poetics, Aristotle describes how a poet named Thespis introduced the idea of one actor stepping out and engaging in a dialogue with the chorus.
+The earliest known example of a protagonist can be found in the Epic of Gilgamesh, dated around the 3rd millennium BCE.
+However, the term originated only later with the dramatic performances of Ancient Greece.
+At first these involved merely dancing and recitation by the chorus, but then, according to Aristotle's Poetics, a poet named Thespis introduced the idea of one actor stepping out and engaging in a dialogue with the chorus.
 This was the invention of tragedy, and occurred about 536 B.C.
 Then the poet Aeschylus, in his plays, introduced a second actor, inventing the idea of dialogue between two characters.
 Sophocles then wrote plays that included a third actor.

 A description of the protagonist's origin cited that during the early period of Greek drama, the protagonist served as the author, the director, and the actor and that these roles were only separated and allocated to different individuals later.
 There is also a claim that the poet did not assign or create the protagonist as well as other terms for actors such as deuteragonist and tritagonist primarily because he only gave actors their appropriate part.
 However, these actors were assigned their specific areas at the stage with the protagonist always entering from the middle door or that the dwelling of the deuteragonist (second most important character) should be on the right hand, and the tritagonist (third most important character), the left.

 In Ancient Greece, the protagonist is distinguished from the term "hero", which was used to refer to a human who became a semi-divine being in the narrative.